 Augusta University women’s golf head coach Caroline Hegg knows what it takes to make it to the pinnacle of a collegiate sport.

-Caroline Hegg just completed her first year as a head coach and she brought the Jaguars into the top 30 of the national rankings and returned the team to the NCAA Regional.
+Caroline Hegg completed her first year as a head coach in 2015-16 and she brought the Jaguars into the top 30 of the national rankings and returned the team to the NCAA Regional.
 Hegg came to Augusta in Augusta 2015 after serving as the assistant coach at Purdue University for the past five years.

 Hegg, who was announced as the head coach of the Jaguars on August 4, 2015 at a press conference in the J. Fleming Norvell Golf House, spent five seasons with the Boilermakers and helped coach the team to three top-10 showings at the NCAA Championships including a runner-up finish in 2011 and third place in 2013.
 Under Hegg and the Boilers staff, there individuals earned Big Ten Championships, while the team garnered the 2013 Big Ten Team Championship.